wkumari/draft-wkumari-opsawg-sdi/README.md

-   Network device configurations contain a significant amount of security related and / or proprietary information (for example, RADIUS or TACACS+ secrets).
-Exposing these to a third party to load onto a new device (or using an auto-install techniques which fetch an unencrypted config file via something like TFTP) is simply not acceptable to many operators, and so they have to send employees to remote locations to perform the initial configuration work.
+   Network device configurations contain a significant amount of security related and / or proprietary information (for example, RADIUS [RFC2865] or TACACS+ [I-D.ietf-opsawg-tacacs] secrets).
+   Exposing these to a third party to load onto a new device (or using an auto-install techniques which fetch an unencrypted config file via something like TFTP [RFC1350]) is simply not acceptable to many operators, and so they have to send employees to remote locations to perform the initial configuration work.
 As well as having a significant monetary cost, it also takes significantly longer to install devices and is generally inefficient.

    There are some workarounds to this, such as asking the vendor to pre- configure the devices before shipping it; asking the smart-hands to